Single Candlestick Patterns: Overview, 8 Types, Trading Strategy, Pros vs Cons

 Cons

-To trade a shooting star signal, confirmation through indicators or other candlesticks is required.
+To trade a shooting star candle, confirmation through indicators or other candlesticks is required.
 The candlestick gains significance if it emerges after a strong advance, around resistance, or on increasing volume.
-Bearish indicators like MACD crossover or RSI divergence add credence.
+Technical indicators like MACD crossover or RSI divergence add credence.

 2. Hanging Man Candlestick Pattern